-What’s better than adult mac and cheese?
-Baked Orecchiette with Cauliflower, Bacon and Taleggio is comfort food with an elegant side!
+Cheesy Baked Orecchiette with Cauliflower, Bacon and Taleggio is comfort food with a touch of elegance!
+It’s like adult mac and cheese!

 That was then.
 This is now.
-We now have amazing grocery stores and international markets popping like popcorn around here where I can find specialty ingredients such Tallegio cheese.
-Orecchiette with Cauliflower, Bacon and Taleggio is nothing like your kids mac-and-cheese!
+We now have amazing grocery stores and international markets popping like popcorn around here where I can find specialty ingredients like Tallegio cheese.
+Orecchiette with Cauliflower, Bacon and Taleggio is nothing like your kid’s mac-and-cheese!

 Regular white cauliflower is not a “specialty” vegetable, however, it’s now possible to find beautiful orange, purple and bright green cauliflower–even here!
 Bacon certainly isn’t new either but it’s been on a roll that shows no sign of slowing down.